opencomputeproject/onie/docs/overview/index.rst

 .. note:: For the complete design, see the :ref:`full_design_spec`.

-ONIE is the combination of a boot loader and a small operating system for bare metal network switches that provides an environment for automated provisioning.
+ONIE is the combination of a boot loader and a small operating system for network switches that provides an environment for automated provisioning.
 ONIE utilizes the CPU complex of the switch, but not the forwarding data plane as shown in the following figure:

 .. figure:: CPU_Complex.png
   :scale: 99